 Who qualifies for our Veteran and Military cruise discounts on cruises to Alaska?

-- all active and retired U.S and Canadian military personnel;
+- All active and retired U.S. and Canadian military personnel

-- honorably discharged Veterans with a DD214;
+- Honorably discharged Veterans with a DD-214

 - AND their friends and family traveling with them!